-A reputable CRM company such as Pipedrive (https://www.pipedrive.com/taf/accentuateit5291043) can collect data about your present and prospective clients, to learn more about them and their behavior in your websites.
+A reputable CRM company such as Pipedrive (https://www.pipedrive.com/taf/accentuateit5291043) can collect data about your present and prospective clients, to learn more about them and their behaviour in your websites.
 This includes what your customers want to purchase, any additional products they might want as well, and their social media interactions with your company.
-With this you can tailor to their needs and behavior, improving your customer satisfaction.
+With this, you can tailor to their needs and behaviour, improving your customer satisfaction.

 By adding a CRM platform to your business processes, it allows you to streamline and automate tracking and reporting of key metrics like Sales and Performance of your company.

-Now talking about forecasting.
+Now, talking about forecasting.
 With the CRM that we use and obviously can’t stop gushing on about.
-One of Pipedrive’s specialties is in forecasting.
-With Pipe Drive’s dashboard, it’s pretty easy to see where and when a bottleneck can hinder your Sales team.
+One of Pipedrive’s specialities is in forecasting.
+With Pipedrive’s dashboard, it’s pretty easy to see where and when a bottleneck can hinder your Sales team.

 Take us here at Accentuate Web Design and Marketing for example.
 Due to no small part from our CRM company partner, we managed to grow our revenue by a staggering One Thousand Percent.
 Yes, that’s right 1,000%.
 In fact, due to the growth, we have experienced by using a CRM in the business we were just featured by our CRM on their website.
 Here’s the link if you’re interested in reading our journey with CRM. https://www.pipedrive.com/en/blog/accentuate-case-study-web-design-crm